In wake of 737 MAX crashes, Senate proposal would strengthen FAA oversight of Boeing plane designs

 In recent days the bill has grown new teeth that were absent from an initial draft circulated last week by Committee Chairman U.S. Sen. Roger Wicker, R-Miss.
 That early version called for a two-year study of ways to improve the system, but mandated no specific changes.

-The strengthening of the bill follows intense negotiations with the comittee’s ranking minority member, Sen. Maria Cantwell, D-Wash., and a concerted lobbying campaign by the families of the crash victims.
+The strengthening of the bill follows intense negotiations with the committee’s ranking minority member, Sen. Maria Cantwell, D-Wash., and a concerted lobbying campaign by the families of the crash victims.

 For Cantwell, it was a role reversal.